Syrian Wars

-The Syrian Wars were a series of six wars between the Seleucid Empire and the Ptolemaic Kingdom of Egypt, successor states to Alexander the Great's empire, during the 3rd and 2nd centuries BC over the region then called Coele-Syria, one of the few avenues into Egypt.
-These conflicts drained the material and manpower of both parties and led to their eventual destruction and conquest by Rome and Parthia.
+The Syrian Wars were a series of six wars between the Seleucid Empire and the Ptolemaic Kingdom of Egypt, successor states to Alexander the Great's empire, during the 3rd and 2nd centuries BC over the region then called Coele-Syria, more or less equivalent to modern day Israel, Palestine and the Beqaa Valley.
+Control of this corridor mattered because it linked Asia to Egypt, threatened the Nile Delta, lay within the natural geographic continuation of the Seleucid Levant, and generated substantial agricultural and mercantile revenue.
+These conflicts drained the resources and manpower of both parties and led to their eventual destruction and conquest by Rome and Parthia.
 They are briefly mentioned in the biblical Books of the Maccabees.

 Background

 In the Wars of the Diadochi following Alexander's death, Coele-Syria initially came under the rule of Antigonus I Monophthalmus.
 In 301 BC Ptolemy I Soter, who four years earlier had crowned himself King of Egypt, exploited events surrounding the Battle of Ipsus to take control of the region.
 The victors at Ipsus, however, had allocated Coele-Syria to Ptolemy's former ally Seleucus I Nicator, founder of the Seleucid Empire.
 Seleucus, who had been aided by Ptolemy during his ascent to power, did not take any military action to reclaim the region.
 Once both were dead, however, their successors became embroiled in war.